thunlp/LLaVA-UHD/README.md

 ```
 Details of data organization:
 1. please refer to [here](https://github.com/haotian-liu/LLaVA/blob/main/docs/Evaluation.md) for help.
 We provide the same script to complete the testing.
-2. For DocVQA, ChartVQA, TextVQA, please download images from [ureader-instruction-1.0](https://huggingface.co/datasets/Mizukiluke/ureader-instruction-1.0), and download the annotations from [LLaVA-UHD-v2-Evaluation](https://huggingface.co/datasets/YipengZhang/LLaVA-UHD-v2-Evaluation), which are also constructed from [ureader-instruction-1.0](https://huggingface.co/datasets/Mizukiluke/ureader-instruction-1.0).
+2. For DocVQA, ChartVQA, please download images from [ureader-instruction-1.0](https://huggingface.co/datasets/Mizukiluke/ureader-instruction-1.0), and download the annotations from [LLaVA-UHD-v2-Evaluation](https://huggingface.co/datasets/YipengZhang/LLaVA-UHD-v2-Evaluation), which are also constructed from [ureader-instruction-1.0](https://huggingface.co/datasets/Mizukiluke/ureader-instruction-1.0).

 **2. VLMEvalKit**:
 We use [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) to evaluete **OCR-Bench, MMMU-val, SEED-Image, MMB, RealWorldQA, HR-Bench**.
 We integrate VLMEvalKit into this repository for better reproducibility.
 You can follow the setup instruction of [VLMEvalKit](https://github.com/open-compass/VLMEvalKit), and evaluate our model with this scripts: